How to Enable and Configure the SCWS PHP Module in ServBay

 file (e.g., scws_example.php

-) and place it under the ServBay website directory (such as /Applications/ServBay/www/scws-test/
+) and place it in ServBay’s web directory (such as /Applications/ServBay/www/scws-test/

 ).
 Visit https://servbay.demo/scws-test/scws_example.php

-in your browser to view the segmentation output.
+in your browser to see the segmentation results.

-- Ensure the SCWS module version you enable matches the PHP version you're using.
-ServBay handles compatibility for you in most cases, but be mindful when configuring manually.
+- Ensure your SCWS module version matches your PHP version.
+ServBay handles compatibility, but double-check when configuring manually.

 scws.ini